 - 'We source all our materials responsibly.'
 This claim does not make a clear promise (it's vague); nor does it say how the promise is achieved (the systems or requirements in place). - 'We source responsibly sourced gold based on written assurances from our suppliers.'
 This claim does not explain how 'responsibly sourced' is defined. - 'Our gold is Fairmined/Fairtrade.'
 If not all the gold bought and sold by a member is certified under these schemes, then the claim is misleading; it would be better to say 'upon request' or 'where possible'. - 'The diamonds herein invoiced have been purchased from legitimate sources not involved in funding conflict and in compliance with United Nations resolutions.
 The seller hereby guarantees that these diamonds are conflict free, based on personal knowledge and/or written guarantees provided by the supplier of these diamonds.'
 These requirements are covered under a separate provision (Kimberley Process Certification Scope and World Diamond Council System of Warranties, provision 30) and so are not considered provenance claims.
 You can still include this statement on your invoices and it's covered in your RJC audit, but under provision 30, and not as a provenance claim (provision 14). - "We test 100% of our diamonds and they're natural" or "Based on written assurances from our suppliers, our diamonds are natural."
 Claims covering actions to avoid buying and selling undisclosed synthetic diamonds are covered under COP 29 Product Disclosure (COP 29.3). - "Our sapphires come from Kashmir."
 Due to the requirements under Product Disclosure which cover descriptions of place of origin for coloured gemstones (COP 29.2i), provenance claims cannot include claims about the origin of coloured gemstones if this is based on opinion or observation, as place of origin is commonly used as a describer for characterising coloured stones and so information on place of origin should be treated as opinion, rather than fact.
 This includes testing by a gemmological laboratory, as this is still considered a matter of opinion.
-However, if a member who deals in coloured stones wishes to make claims about the region or country where the stones were mined, this may fall under the provenance claims provision if claims are based on a system to ensure region/country/mine of origin is known for example if using a blockchain system.
+However, if a member who deals in coloured stones wishes to make claims about the region or country where the stones were mined, this may fall under the provenance claims provision if claims are based on a system to ensure region/country/mine of origin is known - for example if using a blockchain system. - "Our jewellery is made to the best quality on the market."
+This relates to product quality which is not covered by the provision which focuses on sourcing and provenance.